D3vil0p3r/AUR/README.md

 # AUR
 Arch User Repository packages maintained by D3vil0p3r.

+All users are welcome to contribute on keeping them updated.

 ## Setting SSH keys
 Create a new SSH key pair:
 ```